IBM/cloud-pak-operations-cli/docs/development_guide.md

 - A Docker image containing the installed Python distribution is built and pushed to Quay.
 - A GitHub release draft is created, which must be manually published.

+## Adding support for a new IBM Cloud Pak for Data 4.0.x release

+To add support for a new IBM Cloud Pak for Data 4.0.x release, perform the following steps:

+- Update `CloudPakForDataManager._IBM_CLOUD_PAK_FOR_DATA_VERSION`
+- Update version numbers in the `_custom_resources` dictionary of the [CloudPakForDataServiceManager](/dg/lib/cloud_pak_for_data/cpd_4_0_0/cpd_service_manager.py) class according to the [IBM Cloud Pak for Data 4.0 documentation](https://www.ibm.com/docs/en/cloud-paks/cp-data/4.0?topic=integrations-services) (check custom resources providing a version number in the specification for changes)
+- Update the `_subscriptions` dictionary of the [CloudPakForDataServiceManager](/dg/lib/cloud_pak_for_data/cpd_4_0_0/cpd_service_manager.py) class according to the [IBM Cloud Pak for Data 4.0 documentation](https://www.ibm.com/docs/en/cloud-paks/cp-data/4.0?topic=tasks-creating-operator-subscriptions#preinstall-operator-subscriptions__svc-subcriptions) (check custom resources for changes)

 ## References

 - [Coding Guidelines](coding_guidelines.md)